-Graduate and professional organizations may apply for general funding from GPC; this may be used for a number of events such as symposia, interdisciplinary events, or outreach
+Graduate and professional organizations may apply for general funding from GPC; this may be used for several events such as symposia, interdisciplinary events, or outreach.

-Pays for social activities tailored specifically for graduate and professional students; this includes a number of family friendly events
+Pays for social activities tailored specifically for graduate and professional students; this includes several family friendly events.

-A venue for graduate and professional students at the University of Missouri to practice professional talks and compete for prizes without expensive plane tickets or hotel accomodations
+A venue for graduate and professional students at the University of Missouri to practice professional poster presentations and compete for prizes without expensive plane tickets or hotel accommodations.

 This award is given to exemplary faculty that are nominated by a student whom they have mentored or worked closely with.
 Allows students to recognize those who made their degree possible.